janhommes/noREST/README.md

 ```

 **Note**:
- - By default any authenticated user has CRUD rights to all endpoints and you must opt-out to revoke the rights.
+ - By default any authenticated user has full CRUD rights to all endpoints and you must opt-out to revoke the rights.
 So if there is another endpoint called products, the user foo is allow to create, read, update and delete items on this endpoint.
 It is a good stategy to change that strategy in the finalizing step of the API.
  - Read in this case allows to read even the private payload of a response.

 ## Realtime (websocket)
 To get realtime events, each noREST implementation implement websockets.
 These websocket are just read streams (updates, delete and additions can only made via http).
-Following an example on how to connect to
+Following an example on how to connect to a socket:

 ```javascript
 let socket = new WebSocket('ws://localhost:3030/api/products');